 Chef Ludovic Lefebvre Cheese Soufflé Recipe

 NOTE from Sophie Gayot: French chef Ludovic Lefebvre has not only made a name for himself cooking in America, but a first name.
 When we hear “Chef Ludo,” we know it’s him.
 We have been following him in Los Angeles for years, from L’Orangerie to Bastide, to his LudoBites pop-ups that would take OpenTable’s website down when opening the reservations to the public.
 I remember one day waiting over an hour at one of the pop-ups.
 Ludo came out of the kitchen to apologize for the wait, explaining that the young couple holding my table, who had a reservation at 6:30 p.m., had ordered every single item on the menu.
-It was 9 p.m… And let’s not forget the impossible-to-get-a-reservation Trois Mec restaurant.
+It was 9 p.m… And let’s not forget the now defunct impossible-to-get-a-reservation Trois Mec restaurant.

 Ludo is French trained by highly rated chefs: Alain Passard, Marc Meneau, Guy Martin, and the unconventional Pierre Gagnaire, the latest leaving the strongest footprint to his cooking style.

 As we know the French love fromage, so here is Chef Ludo’s family-size cheese soufflé recipe.

 .
 3.5 cups + 3 tablespoons of whole milk